suconner/suconner.github.io/_posts/2014-01-17-docker-drupal-ec2.markdown

 <br>
 Obviously this is a very condensed tutorial and is only meant to help get you started.
-As you can see Docker is a powerful development tool that bears some serious attention. q
+As you can see Docker is a powerful development tool that bears some serious attention.

 <br>
 <p class="lead">